InformaticsMatters/ansible-infrastructure/provisioning/eksctl/README.md

 ## Adding node groups
-If you want to add node groups to an existing cluster simply add them to the `cluster.yaml` and then create the physical instances for the node group using the `eksctl` command and the cluster file: -
+If you want to add node groups to an existing cluster simply add them to the `cluster.yaml` and then create the physical instances for the node group using the `eksctl` command and `--include` option with the cluster file: -

-    $ eksctl create nodegroup --config-file=cluster.yaml
+    $ eksctl create nodegroup --config-file=cluster.yaml --include='ng-app-spot-mz'
-    [ℹ]  eksctl version 0.23.0
+    [ℹ]  eksctl version 0.27.0
     [...]
     [ℹ]  all nodegroups have up-to-date configuration